 - Orthotic devices – these can be beneficial in distributing weight away from the joint.

 - Immobilisation.
-The foot is placed in a cast and crutches are then used to avoid placing weight on the foot.
+The foot is placed in a cast or cast boot, and crutches are used to avoid placing weight on the foot.

-- Injection of an anaesthetic agent to relax spasms.
-These may be given before immobilisation.
+- Injection of an anaesthetic agent may relax spasms and is often given before immobilisation.